Food Slicer Guide

 Make sure you select a meat slicer that with a slicing blade that will fit what you are slicing.
 Be sure to consider not only what you are currently slicing today, but also think about what you will be slicing in the future.

 It pays to think about what menu items you may add in the next couple of years.
-You can save a lot of money in the long run by buying for the present and the future.
+You can save a lot of money in the long run by buying for the present and considering the products you may slice in the future.

 Yes, blade size should be a factor in your search for a slicer.
 The volume you’re cutting and the size of the product are key factors in selecting a blade size.
-Smaller operations can often manage with a 7” or 9” blade.
-Higher volume operations need at least a 10" or a 12” blade.
+Smaller operations can often manage with a 7" to 9" blade.
+Higher volume operations should use at least a 10" or larger blade.